sushibagel/PoE-Mechanic-Watch/README.md

 - Launch Assist - The launch assist tool allows you to select files/applications that you would like launched alongside you Path of Exile client when using your defined hotkey or the "Launch Path of Exile" tray menu item

 ## Troubleshooting:
 - If you are receiving the following error when starting the script: "Call to nonexistent function: Specifically: SetWindowVol(AhkExe, NotificationVolume) Line 67" this is likely because you launched the "PoE Mechanic Watch.ahk" file.
-Please try again using the "Start Me.ahk" instead.
+Please try again using the "Launcher.ahk" instead.

 - Please make sure that your AutoHotKey is up-to-date.